Build apps for Clover Station Duo 2 — Dual touch screen device

 Build with the Platform2 class

-class in the Clover Android SDK enables you to discover Clover specific device features and capabilities.
-As a good practice, we recommend that you use Platform2 or the standard Android functions to discover device features and do not hardcode application behavior based on correlated characteristics such as Android API level or model name.
+The Platform2 class in the Clover Android SDK enables you to discover Clover specific device features and capabilities.
+We recommend that you use Platform2 or the standard Android functions to discover device features and do not hardcode application behavior based on correlated characteristics such as Android API level or model name.

 boolean mobileData = context.getPackageManager()